-Joy received her doctorate from the University of Sussex in England, and then carried out postdoctoral research at Cornell University.
-She was on the faculty of the Poultry Science Department at the University of Maryland in College Park for 10 years, and then moved to UC Davis where she was jointly appointed in the Departments of Avian Sciences and Animal Science.
-She taught undergraduate courses in animal biology, animal welfare, and ethics of animal use, as well as a graduate course in ethics and professionalism in animal biology.
+Joy Mench received her doctorate in animal behavior from the University of Sussex in England in 1982.
+She was a postdoctoral researcher at Cornell University from 1982-1985 and a faculty member in the Poultry Science Department at the University of Maryland in College Park from 1985-1995.
+She then moved to UC Davis, where she was appointed Professor in the Departments of Avian Sciences and Animal Science and Director of the Center for Animal Welfare.

-Joy was strongly committed to providing pubic, professional and university service during her career.
-Via her memberships on committees, boards and advisory panels she consulted on animal welfare for numerous food system stakeholder groups such as retailers, distributors, certification bodies, non-profits, and trade organizations.
+Professor Mench was strongly committed to providing public, professional and university service during her career.
+Via her memberships on committees, boards, and advisory panels she consulted on animal welfare for numerous food system stakeholders including retailers, distributors, certification bodies, non-profits, and trade organizations.
 She also served in various administrative capacities at UC Davis, including as chair of the Animal Behavior Graduate Group, faculty advisor to the Vice Chancellors for Research and Administration, and Vice Chair of the Department of Animal Science.

-Joy retired in 2016 and now splits her time between Davis and Palm Desert, California, following the warm weather.
-She continues to be active as a consultant on animal welfare issues and an author of scholarly books and articles, but is also able to devote more time to her other passions – traveling the world, snorkeling in tropical waters, reading fiction, and having fun with her husband and friends.
+Professor Mench retired in 2016 but continues to be active as a consultant on animal welfare issues, as an author of scholarly books and articles, and in teaching and mentoring students.
+In her free time, she pursues her other interests - traveling the world, snorkeling in tropical waters, reading fiction, and enjoying the company of her friends.

 - President, International Society for Applied Ethology, 1999-2001

-- Council on Accreditation, Association for the Assessment and Accreditation of Laboratory Animal Care, 2002-2009
+- Appointed to Council on Accreditation, Association for the Assessment and Accreditation of Laboratory Animal Care, 2002-2009

 - Poultry Welfare Research Award, Poultry Science Association, 2004